contentful/slash-developers/docs/javascript/tutorials/using-the-sync-api-with-js.md

 })
 ~~~

-If you'd like to store the retrieved content, you can use the convenient `toPlainObject` method or `stringifySafe` to prevent issues with circular links, for example:
+If you want to store the retrieved content, you can use the `toPlainObject` or `stringifySafe` methods to prevent issues with circular links.
+For example:

 ~~~javascript
 client.sync({initial: true})